-How We Host Client Websites for Free ($0/Month) With Vercel
+How We Host Client Websites Starting Free on Vercel

-What if you could host your business website for $0/month and still get load times under 1 second?
+What if you could host your business website for $0/month and only pay when your business scales?
 This guide walks you through exactly how we do it for every client.

 Hassan Jamal·Mar 13, 2026·9 min read